veepee-oss/Vp.FSharp.Sql.Sqlite/README.md

 <details>
 <summary><code>notCommit</code></summary>

-> Create and do not commit an automatically generated transaction with the given connection and transaction body.
+> Create and do not commit an automatically generated transaction with the given connection, isolation, cancellation token and transaction body.
 >
 > This function runs synchronously.